A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations: Uniform hypoelliptic regularity via the Fisher information

 \subsection{Controlling $\Lambda^s$ with $\abs{\cdot}_{X_j,s_j}$}

-The first steps to Theorem \ref{thm:HypoFI} are several lemmas that are nearly the same as those in [Section 4; \cite{H67}], except (A) we need them in $L^1$, (B) we need them uniform in the parameter $\epsilon$ hidden in $X_0$, (C) we need to generalize the proof to compact manifolds $(\cM,g)$.
-However, these small changes are straightforward on a careful reading of \cite{H67} and are omitted for the sake of brevity; see \cite{BL20} for more discussion on the uniformity.
+The first steps to Theorem \ref{thm:HypoFI} are several lemmas that are nearly the same as those in [Section 4; \cite{H67}], except (A) we need them in $L^1$, (B) we need them uniform in the parameter $\epsilon$ hidden in $X_0$, (C) we need to generalize the proof to compact subsets of manifolds $(\cM,g)$.
+However, these changes are seen to be relatively small a careful reading of \cite{H67} and so we only sketch the changes below after the statements; see \cite{BL20} for more discussion on the uniformity.